 Personal hygiene and infection prevention are important in stopping the spread of infectious diseases such as COVID-19.

-Frequently touched surfaces and objects on the premises must be sanitised after each viewing, religious/cultural ritual, service or event has taken place.
-All hygiene practices must be followed such as handwashing and thorough cleaning of frequently touched surfaces and objects before and after a service or tangihanga.
+It is recommended frequently touched surfaces and objects on the premises are sanitised after each viewing, religious/cultural ritual, service or event has taken place.
+We encourage hygiene practices to be followed such as handwashing and thorough cleaning of frequently touched surfaces and objects before and after a service or tangihanga.